Skip to main content

 We need plan B:

-I know what you're thinking: "Wait, if I use the class hash code, don't all instances of the same class get the same hash?"
+I know exactly what you're thinking: "Wait.
+If I use the class hash code, doesn't every instance of the same class collide into the same bucket?"

 But here comes the Hibernate nightmare.